 Let’s understand this with an example of our own company- Marketing Masala.

-As a growth marketing company working with growing businesses across 4 continents, we are always looking forward to collaborate with funded startups who are looking for more growth.
+As a growth marketing company working with growing businesses across 4 continents, we are always looking forward to collaborating with funded startups who are looking for more growth.